 Beyond these professional requirements, the appraiser should have verified and specific expertise in the type of item you are seeking to value.
 In the art trade this is often referred to as connoisseurship.

-"Connoisseurs evaluate works of art on the basis of their experience of the style and technique of artists.
+"Art experts or connoisseurs evaluate works of art on the basis of experience of the style and technique of artists.
 Judgment informed by intuition is essential, but it must be grounded in a thorough understanding of the work itself.
 On the basis of empirical evidence, refinement of perception about technique and form, and a disciplined method of analysis, the responsibility of the connoisseur is to attribute authorship, validate authenticity and appraise quality."

 Credit: Wikipedia Commons.